Ellen Lloyd – AncientPages.com - Most are familiar with famous Norse gods such as Odin, Thor, Bragi, Tyr, and Frey, to mention a few.

 "Two-faced deities were worshipped in many different cultures.
 The Roman god Janus was the 'god of gods', who appeared first on the most ancient lists of Roman gods.
 He protected doors, gates, passages, beginnings, and endings."
 1

-It may be difficult to determine who this ancient being was, but it’s a unique artifact and the figurine was unearthed under somewhat different circumstances.
+It may be challenging to determine who this ancient being was, but it's a unique artifact, and the figurine was unearthed under somewhat different circumstances.

-Amateur archaeologist Peter Jensen was out in the fields in Kallerup, Denmark helping scientists to look for parts from a crashed Second World War aircraft.
+Amateur archaeologist Peter Jensen was out in Kallerup, Denmark, helping scientists look for parts from a crashed Second World War aircraft.

-Using his metal detector, Jensen heard a sound indicating something of value was present in the vicinity.
+Using his metal detector, Jensen heard a sound indicating something of value was in the vicinity.
 He checked and noticed a large concentration of metal in the ground.
-Jensen removed the soil, and to his surprise, he could clearly see this the object he had stumbled upon was not a part of a WWII plane, but something extraordinary.
+Jensen removed the soil, and to his surprise, he could see this the object he had stumbled upon was not a part of a WWII plane but something extraordinary.